About

 We interview all adoption applicants in their homes to assess their suitability for adoption and identify the type of dog that would best match the household.

-When NGRR accepts a surrendered or stray Golden, the dog is placed in a foster home where we determine the dog's medical and behavioral needs to determine the next steps.
-While the dog is in our care, we complete required vet care and may enlist a trainer or a Behaviorist if needed.
+When NGRR accepts a surrendered or stray Golden, the dog is placed in a foster home, where we determine the dog's medical and behavioral needs to determine the next steps.
+While the dog is in our care, we complete all required veterinary care and may enlist the services of a trainer or a Behaviorist if needed.

 Our Area Managers, Area Assistants, and the Foster family will evaluate the dog's needs and determine the best home for our Goldens.
 Our Volunteers then review the list of qualified adoption applicants and try to make the best match using phone calls, emails, home visits, and our website.

 When we identify a good match, we arrange for the selected approved applicant to meet the chosen dog, after reviewing the approved application, and schedule a 1-2 hour meet and greet at the Foster's home.
 If the meet and greet is a success, we proceed to sign the adoption contract, pay the adoption fee, and the applicant takes home the dog.
-A follow-up home visit will be scheduled following the adoption process to ensure a successful transition, and only after the follow-up visit do we finalize the adoption.
+A follow-up home visit will be scheduled after the adoption process to ensure a successful transition, and only after this visit will we finalize the adoption.

 Our Geographic Territory

-We operate in 42 northern California Counties, from San Luis Obispo to the California/Oregon border, and Western Nevada (Reno, Sparks, and Incline Village).
+We operate in 42 Northern California Counties, from San Luis Obispo to the California-Oregon border, and Western Nevada (including Reno, Sparks, and Incline Village).
 We cannot accept adoption applications from residents outside these areas.